top of page

 ///

-Chris Eubank Jr's autobiography will be developed by the JQ Agency and published in 2024.
+Chris Eubank Jr's autobiography will be developed by the JQ Agency and published in late 2025.
 Working with Chris, we successfully ideated, pitched and sold a proposal to major publishing imprint HEADLINE.
 Rights were bought by Jonathan Taylor, commissioning editor of such bestselling sports authors as Lewis Hamilton, Mike Tyson and Ben Stokes.

 Pulling no punches, and packed with never-before-told tales of life at home with the Eubanks, Chris's memoir will look back on a childhood in the limelight.
 It chronicles crushing losses in World Championship bouts, to blistering victories in front of raucous home crowds in sold-out arenas across the globe; from school shootings in Las Vegas, to the shocking loss of a loving brother.
 This is not just the tale of a boxer, but of a man coming of age under the most intense pressure.